Anwar-3108/Interviews/Theory-and-Code/Dev/Backend/Theroy/Event-driven-Architecture-of-Nodejs.md

 Non-Blocking I/O: This is what makes Node.js so powerful.
 Tasks like reading files, querying databases, or making network requests don’t block the main thread.
 Instead, they are handled asynchronously, allowing the application to remain responsive and efficient.

 Event Emitter: Node.js provides the events module, which includes the EventEmitter class.
-You can use it to create, emit, and listen for custom events, making it easy to build modular and scalable applications.
+You can use it to create, emit, and listen for custom events, it  gives you ezz to build modular and scalable applications.

 Asynchronous Programming: Promises and async/await are built on this model, providing a cleaner and more readable way to handle events in modern applications.